EDINBURGH FOLK CLUB ... WHERE IS IT?

 4 Links to YouTube and / or other similar sites and audio link(s).

 We also offer weekly opening or support spots of approx 15-20 minutes.
 Unfortunately we cannot offer performers payment for these spots.
-Dave Francis takes bookings for these typically six months in advance.
+Dave Francis takes bookings for these typically up to six months in advance.

 THE WEEKLY SHOWS

 Edinburgh Folk Club meets weekly on Wednesday evenings for most of the year.
-The club kicks off at 8pm prompt, but doors open around 7:30pm to allow conversation and mingling - and the bar is open then too.
+The club kicks off at 8pm prompt, but doors open around 7:30pm to allow conversation and mingling (cautiously under current COVID dictated social distancing) - and the bar is open then too.
 We're friendly - please chat to us!

-Most evenings, the opening act plays three numbers, and then the main guest plays their first set 8.15-9pm.
-We ask for audience silence during performance.
+Most evenings, the opening act plays three numbers, perhaps 15-20 minutes, and then the main guest plays their first set 8.15/8:20 to about 9pm.
+We ask for the audience's appreciative silence during performance.

-There is then a break until 9.30pm, giving you a chance to chat about folk music and to meet other enthusiasts.
+There is then a break until 9.30pm, giving you a chance to chat about 'whatever' and to meet other members and music enthusiasts.
 And to buy raffle tickets!
-You could win the headliner's album, free entry to next week, or tickets for other local folk clubs.
+You could win the headliner's album, free entry to next week's gig, or tickets for other local folk clubs.

-After the break, if there's time, one of our residents will sing a song.
+After the break, if there's time, one of our residents will 'do something'.
 The opening act returns to play their final two numbers, and then we draw the raffle (with accompanying mirth).